swindonmakers/LogoBot/hardware/docs/LogoBotAssemblyGuide.md

 ### Assembly Steps

 1. Push the wheel onto the motor shaft
+**Optional:** add a rubber band to wheel for extra grip.
 ![](../assemblies/images/DriveWheel_step1_view.png)